BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 2) Training in rhythmic breathing with extended exhalation.

-3) Actually training effective breathing.
+3) training effective breathing.

-Breathing Biofeedback
+Video – Breathing Biofeedback Training

 BREATHING BIOFEEDBACK HOME USE DEVICE